 Moreover, elderly spouses often assume caregiving roles, which is unsuitable for either party.
 Such arrangements can compromise the quality of care and the caregiver's well-being, leading to increased depression and anxiety rates.

 In 2023, the average cost of in-home long-term care (based on a 44-hour week) in the United States is $57,087 annually.
 This cost is expected to rise in the coming years as the population ages.
 Assisted living, memory care, and nursing homes are even more expensive.

 Several options are available to people who need long-term care besides nursing homes.
 In-home care and assisted living facilities make up the majority of care.
 The best choice for each individual will vary depending on their needs and preferences.

 It is important to plan for long-term care in advance, as obtaining care on short notice can be difficult and expensive.
 There are few options to prepare for the future cost and burdens of long-term health care.
 Medicaid will pay for your care if you have little or no income and assets.
 Otherwise, your options are limited to Long-Term Care Insurance, your income and assets, or your family.

 Elderly Spouses are Not the Best Caregivers

 Older spouses tend to attempt to become caregivers; however, this isn't good for either party.
 Generally, caregiving is beyond the scope of an older person to deliver.
-It doesn't provide the quality care a person deserves, and it adversely impacts the caregiver's health as well.
-Plus, there is a definitely higher level of depression and anxiety.
+It doesn't provide the quality care a person deserves, adversely impacting the caregiver's health.
+Plus, there is definitely a higher level of depression and anxiety.

 People with savings will start spending their own assets to pay for either at-home or facility care.
-Self-funding long-term care will drain assets and income and change the lifestyle of a spouse.
+Self-funding long-term care will drain assets and income and change a spouse's lifestyle.
 It also impacts a family's legacy.
-This alone will cause depression and anxiety for both the person requiring care and their family.
+This alone will cause depression and anxiety for both the care recipient and their family.